danini-the-panini/someapi/README.md

         Some::API.include WebMock::API

+     NOTE: If you're using Ruby version before 2.1.x, then you'll have to include WebMock like this:

+        Some::API.send :include, WebMock::API

   3. Adding `stub` before the HTTP method in a SomeAPI request will instead return a Webmock stub after the bang.

         github = Github.new